Texas State Highway Loop 49: History

 The route number was originally used for Spur 49 from SH 22 in Corsicana to the Corsicana State Orphans' home but was removed from the state highway system on August 4, 1966.

 Plans to construct an outer loop around the city of Tyler, Texas began in the mid-1980s.
 The original plans called for a freeway to be built but Texas Department of Transportation (TxDOT) determined that there was a funding shortfall and the road would not likely be built until 2033 using traditional funding.
 In response, the NET RMA chose to build the highway as a tollway with an electronic toll system.

-In August 2003, construction began on the first 5 mi segment (called Segment 1) extending east from SH 155 (Frankston Hwy) in Noonday to US 69 (Broadway Ave) in south Tyler.
+In August 2003, construction began on the first 5 mi segment (called Segment 1) extending east from SH 155 (Frankston Highway) in Noonday to US 69 (Broadway Avenue) in south Tyler.
 The road is a two-lane undivided highway, which will ultimately be expanded to a four-lane divided highway.
 The grand opening of Loop 49 took place on August 17, 2006.
 Tolling began on November 27, 2006.
-Construction then continued east, with Segment 2, which extends 2.0 mi from US 69 to FM 756 (Paluxy Dr), opening to traffic January 7, 2008.
+Construction then continued east, with Segment 2, which extends 2.0 mi from US 69 to FM 756 (Paluxy Drive), opening to traffic January 7, 2008.
 Due to a 2008 budget crisis at TxDOT, construction on additional sections of the tollway was delayed more than two years.
 In 2010, construction began on Segment 5, which extends 2.6 mi from FM 756 to SH 110 in Whitehouse.
 This section of the tollway, which was funded by Proposition 14 highway bonds, approved by Texas voters in 2003, opened to traffic June 28, 2012 after nearly 29 months of construction, bringing the total length of the loop to 9.6 mi.